 For kids who don’t eat super sweet sweets, this will be a real treat.

 Bacon “Omelette” Crock Pot Breakfast

 Alyssa over at Sweet Cheeks says that “The delicious smell fills up the house as you sleep, causing visions of bacon to dance in your head!”
 Uh, yeah!
 This looks so delish AND easy – can’t wait to try it!
 Since we’re one of those families Betty will substitute butternut squash for sweet potato* and add some cheese as well.
 Since coconut oil maintains it’s benefits better than olive oil when heated Betty will make that switcharoo for us, too.
 You can find the recipe here.

 * If your Betty substitutes with butternut squash you might recommend she use 1/3 less since it is usually higher in water content.

 Oh yeah, this one looks UH-mazing!
 Betty is making this for us next week except she’s going to sub these pickled peppers for the canned green chilis (we can’t find any that don’t have BPA) and bacon for sausage.
-(Pssst!
-Want bacon without all the additives?
-Try making your own with this recipe!)
 Or to make this casserole more budget-friendly you can substitute this easy homemade spicy sausage recipe.